embedly/embedly-docs/features/keywords.rst

 Keywords
 ========
-The keywords object gives you a list of ranked keywords in each page.
+The ``keywords`` object gives you a list of ranked keywords extracted from the article or blog text of a URL.
+This is different from the meta keywords defined by the page.
 Embedly uses its own ranking system to determine, which keywords are the most relevant.
 You can find this data in the :doc:`Objectify </api/endpoints/2/objectify>` endpoint.

 Example